Hill Prizes Frequently Asked Questions

 Yes, TAMEST Members are eligible and encouraged to apply for a Hill Prize, provided they meet all application requirements.

-Does my institution or company have to be a TAMEST member institution to submit an application?
+Does my institution or organization have to be a TAMEST member institution to submit an application?

-No, applications may come from any research institution or company in the state.
+No, applications may come from any research institution or organization in the state.
 All applications from TAMEST member institutions and non-TAMEST member institutions will be considered and reviewed equally by the committee.

-For the Technology category, applications may also be from non-TAMEST member institutions, but the applicant must be currently working in an industry organization, not in an academic institution.
+For the Technology category, applications may also be from non-TAMEST member institutions, but the applicant must be currently working in an industry or government organization, not in an academic institution.
+This category has a non-academic focus and proposals may be submitted by individuals and teams from companies, government agencies, nonprofit research institutes and other scientific organizations in the private sector and government in Texas (including university or government spinout companies).

-Are nonprofit research institutes eligible to apply in the Medicine, Engineering, Biological Sciences or Physical Sciences categories?
+Are nonprofit research institutes eligible to apply in the Medicine, Public Health, Engineering, Biological Sciences or Physical Sciences categories?

 Yes.
 Applications for the four academic and health categories may be submitted by individuals and teams from all research universities, medical centers, hospitals, nonprofit research institutes and other scientific organizations in Texas.

-Applications for the Technology category may be submitted by individuals and teams from companies, nonprofit research institutes and other scientific organizations in the private sector in Texas.
+Applications for the Technology category may be submitted by individuals and teams from companies, nonprofit research institutes, government agencies and other scientific organizations in the private sector and government in Texas.

-Is there a limit to the number of applications an individual institution or organization can submit?
+Is there a limit to the number of applications an institution or organization can submit?

-No, however, institutions are encouraged to only submit their top two or three applications per category.
-Submitting non-competitive applications are discouraged.
+No, however, institutions are encouraged to only submit their top two to three applications per category.
+Submitting non-competitive applications is discouraged.

 Proposals may come from individuals, small teams or larger, more complex teams.

-Does the grant allow multi-center applications involving more than one Texas institution?
+Does the prize allow multi-center applications involving more than one Texas institution or organization?

-Yes, the Hill Prizes will welcome multi-institution applications.
-The application must have one designated Principal Investigator from the designated lead institution.
-If the lead institution is from the academic or health center sector, they should apply in one of the four academic/health categories (Medicine, Engineering, Biological Sciences or Physical Sciences).
-If the lead institution is from industry or the private sector, they should apply in the Technology category.
+Yes, the Hill Prizes will welcome collaborative applications from more than one institution or organization.
+The application must have one designated Principal Investigator from the designated lead organization.
+If the lead organization is from the academic or health center sector, they should apply in one of the five academic/health categories (Medicine, Public Health, Engineering, Biological Sciences or Physical Sciences).
+If the lead organization is from industry, government or the private sector, they should apply in the Technology category.

-If a multi-institution proposal is selected, the funder would provide a single grant to the lead institution.
-Subawards would be permitted; any subawards would be handled by the lead institution that receives the funding and must follow the same overall funding requirements of the prizes.
+If a multi-organization proposal is selected, the funder would provide a single award to the lead organization.
+Subawards would be permitted; any subawards would be handled by the lead organization that receives the funding and must follow the same overall funding requirements of the prizes.

 Are there any exceptions regarding eligibility requirements?